Notes on the Geography of Tanzania: Colonial Dar es Salaam

 Women join the group.

 A more palatial venue: the DSM or Dar es Salaam Club.
-It must have been a deeply resented place, because in the first year of independence from Britain, President Julius Nyerere signed a bill dissolving the club.
+It must have been deeply resented, because within a year of Independence President Julius Nyerere signed a bill dissolving the club.
 The building is now a training institute for the ministry of tourism.

 Colonial monuments have fared even worse.
 This one shows Hermann von Wissmann, a governor of German East Africa in the 1890s and the man who earlier suppressed a revolt.
 The statue was erected in 1911 and destroyed by the British almost immediately following their takeover.